bytedeco/javacv/README.txt

 To modify the source code, note that the project files were created with:
  * NetBeans 6.8  http://www.netbeans.org/downloads/

-Please keep me informed of any updates or fixes you make to the code so that I may integrate them into my own version.
+Please keep me informed of any updates or fixes you make to the code so that I may integrate them into the next release.
 Thank you!

 And feel free to ask questions on the mailing list if you encounter any problems with the software!
 I am sure it is far from perfect...

 ==Quick Start for OpenCV==
 First, put `javacv.jar` and `jna.jar` somewhere in your classpath.
-Then, the wrappers of OpenCV can automatically access all the goodies from the `cxcore`, `cv`, and `highgui` modules.
+Then, the wrappers of OpenCV can automatically access all of the C API from the `cxcore`, `cv`, `highgui`, and `cvaux` modules.
 OpenCV simply needs to be placed in its default installation directory and it should work.
 JavaCV will look it up there.
 It will also search the system PATH, such as the current directory under Windows.
-The class definitions are basically ports to Java of the original include files in C, and I deliberately decided to keep as much of the original C API syntax as possible.
+The class definitions are basically ports to Java of the original include files in C, and I deliberately decided to keep as much of the original syntax as possible.
 For example, one can load an image file and smooth it with a program like this:

 {{{
 import static name.audet.samuel.javacv.jna.cxcore.*;
 import static name.audet.samuel.javacv.jna.cv.*;
 import static name.audet.samuel.javacv.jna.highgui.*;
+import static name.audet.samuel.javacv.jna.cvaux.*;

 public class Test {
     public static void main(String[] args) {